 - In a separate pot, follow instructions to make your fettuccine noodles, be sure to drain off the pasta water

 Olive Garden Alfredo Sauce Recipe

 Tips and Variations:

-- Use a block of Parmesan cheese you will be able to grate.
+- Use a block of fresh Parmesan cheese you will be able to grate.
 Pre-grated cheese has an anti-caking agent that may prevent the cheese from melting well.

 - Heat the butter and cream to where it bubbles before you add the cheese, this helps the sauce thicken, and it is at a high enough temperature the cheese will melt.

 - If you plan on having some extra sauce, do not store the sauce with the pasta.
 The pasta can soak up the sauce.